alexdelorenzo/buffer/README.md

 When you're working with a stream, you might want to go back in the stream, or skip ahead, without losing any streaming data in the process.
 To do that, you'd need a caching buffer.

 A buffer can exist in memory, or it can exist on persistent storage, or both. `buffer` does a mix of both.
 Using a set memory buffer limit, small streams can remain in memory, and longer streams can buffer on the disk.
+You can wrap an iterable with `buffer.StreamBuffer` and treat it like a persistent file, and not a stream.

-The `StreamBuffer` is temporary, so when you're done using it, it will automatically clean up its memory and disk caches for you.
+A `StreamBuffer` object is temporary, so when you're done using it, it will automatically clean up its memory and disk caches for you.

 # Example